Effects of Massage on Body Systems:

 The nervous system is a complex network of nerves and cells that carry messages to and from the brain and spinal cord to various parts of the body.
 The nervous system includes both the Central nervous system and Peripheral nervous system.
 Our nervous system collects and processes information from the senses via nerves and the brain, and tells the muscles to contract – which causes physical actions.
 The nerves also innervate (supply an organ or other body part) muscles and gives it tone.
 The following lists the benefits and positive effects of massage therapy on the body’s nervous system:

 - Generalized relaxation response from massage helps reduce strain on the nervous system.
-The relaxation response include decrease in heart rate and decrease nerve firing.
+The relaxation response include decrease in heart rate and decrease in nerve firing.

 - Massage helps in the reduction of pain.